hpssjellis/tedx-feb-2026-educational-duality/README.md

 A handwritten problem.
 A retrieval quiz.
 An estimation challenge.

-**LEAD** becomes student-led learning time: explore a topic, build something with AI, research a question, extend a concept.
+**LEAD** becomes student-led learning time:
+Students who have no problem with the LED assignment can explore a topic, build something with AI, research a question, extend a concept.

 The teacher circulates, coaches, and calibrates.